 Bankruptcy can come in handy for one of the spouses with the greater direct interest not to transfer his or her property and assets.
 In this case, we have the introduction of the third “uninvited” party in the divorce procedure which strictly comes with the reservation only for two.
 The trustees’ consent is required for all important activities in bankruptcy process which are the essence of the divorce’s demands on the other side.
 All of the assets including the matrimonial home itself cannot be transferred for the purposes of divorce procedure without their explicit consent.
 Especially when it comes to the home issue, the spouse who is not bankrupt has the right to spend one year in matrimonial home regardless of the bankruptcy itself.
 However, after that period the trustees are entitled to sold the property with no obligation toward the divorce procedure.

 When we are further examining all of the possible scenarios we are getting closer to the plot of some Hollywood romantic comedy movie.
 In this way it is considered possible and allowed for one spouse to buy other’s spouse bankrupt’s share.
 Additionally, if you are planning to divorce, you should do it before the bankruptcy occurs.
-We can only imagine a situation where spouses are involved in the race against time, each of them with the different purposes: one to file a claim for divorce and other for bankruptcy.
+We can only imagine a situation where spouses are involved in the race against time, each of them with the different purposes: one to file a claim for divorce in Missouri as an example, and other for bankruptcy.
 Nevertheless, it is allowed for the court to question and even reject the bankruptcy claim, if it is more obvious that the bankruptcy is not caused by the financial troubles but marriage troubles.
 As long as there are assets available for the functioning of the spouse’s financial activities and obligations the court can postpone bankruptcy.